Sustaining America's Aquatic Biodiversity - Turtle Biodiversity and Conservation

 Many species of turtles worldwide and in the United States are in need of conservation and some are close to extinction, particularly in Asia.
 The primary threats to turtles are habitat loss, alteration, and fragmentation; mortality from road traffic, urban predators such as raccoons and introduced species; and the collection of wild turtles for the commercial pet trade and oriental food markets.
 Throughout the world, many people eat turtles and/or their eggs.
 The demand for turtles of all kinds in the oriental food markets, especially in China, is driving many species to the brink of extinction.
 Environmental and landscape changes in North America threaten many populations.
 Pollution (e.g., contamination by pesticides) is known to disrupt endocrine function and cause sex reversal in some species.

 Turtles are some of the longest-lived vertebrates.
-Among the reptiles, turtles, crocodilians, and some of the large snakes are longer-lived than most lizards and small snakes.
-In studies of North American freshwater turtles, Blanding's turtle appears to be one of the longer lived species, as individuals older than 55 years are known to be reproductive.
+In studies of North American freshwater turtles, Blanding’s turtle appears to be one of the longer lived turtle species, as individuals older than 55 years are known to be reproductive.
 The oldest known age for painted turtles in a Michigan population was 34 years old.
 Yellow-bellied slider turtles and eastern mud turtles in South Carolina were both estimated to live for about 35 years.
 The fact that most turtles are long-lived, with most living for several decades and some known to live as long as a century, makes it difficult for these unique animals to sustain losses of individuals from populations.

 A primary reason why many tortoise and freshwater turtles are endangered is their life history strategy.
 They take a long time to reach sexual maturity (i.e., some species require 20 years).
 This is in sharp contrast to traditionally-hunted North American wildlife species such as rabbits or white-tailed deer that can reproduce at six months to one year of age; these animals may only live to be 2 or 3 years old.
 Conversely, turtles spend their juvenile years building hard shells that will enable them to survive for many years; perhaps a century for a few species, such as the giant tortoises of the Galapagos Islands.

-Conservation efforts on behalf of turtles include protecting habitat, controlling or preventing collecting, and reducing mortality through management of habitats and predators.
-Some efforts are local, some are national, and others are international.
+Conservation efforts on behalf of turtles include protecting habitat, controlling or preventing collecting, and reducing mortality through man- agement of habitats and predators.
+Efforts are local, national, and international.
 The list of resources at the end of this publication provides a window into these activities.

 All turtles are included in the Order Testudines.
 Modifications of the unique shell and other body parts characterize each of the 12 families worldwide.
 Of these, seven families occur in North America.
 They include sea turtles, tortoises, soft-shell turtles, snapping turtles, box turtles, map turtles, mud turtles, cooters, sliders, and painted turtles, among others.